exploratory-io/book/table/row_filter.md

 ## Update and Delete Conditions

-You can click the "Rows" button to update existing conditions, add other conditions, or detele conditions.
+You can click the "Rows" button to update existing conditions, add other conditions, or delete conditions.

-You can add other conditions by clicking "+ Add Filter" link.
+You can add other conditions by clicking the "+ Add Filter" link.

 If you have multiple conditions, you can choose how to apply those conditions.
 Those 2 options are available.